-The CAA’s guidance on the regulatory process for changing the notified airspace design and planned and permanent redistribution of air traffic is detailed within CAP1616.
+The CAA’s guidance on the regulatory process for changing the notified airspace design is detailed within CAP1616.
 This guidance was first published in December 2017.
 Three administrative updates have followed since then with the fourth edition of the CAP published in March 2021.

-On first publication, the CAA committed to undertake a review of CAP1616 process in 2021, three years after its implementation (see paragraph 36).
-The CAA has started review activity and expects to complete the process in winter 2022.
+On first publication, the CAA committed to undertake a review of CAP1616 process in 2021, three years after its implementation.

-Our approach will be aligned to CAP1616 principles on engagement and consultation.
-It will involve initial stakeholder engagement at a representative level followed by a formal consultation process.
+Our approach was aligned to CAP1616 principles on engagement and consultation.
+It involved initial stakeholder engagement at a representative level and a formal consultation process.

 In June 2021, the CAA held some internal workshops in which Airspace Regulators reviewed all stages of the airspace change process as well as the processes governing trials and temporary airspace changes.
 The outputs from these sessions will inform stakeholder engagement at representative level planned for Autumn 2021.
 Further internal workshops will be held at key stages of the review.

-In Autumn 2021 the CAA will hold a series of virtual workshops at which invited stakeholders representing industry including approved procedure design organisations (APDO’s), general aviation and environmental bodies together with community representatives will be asked for their input.
-The content of the workshops will be informed by the CAA discussions on where amendments could be made to the process or where further guidance could be provided.
-Invitations will be circulated in the coming weeks.
+In Autumn 2021 the CAA held a series of virtual workshops at which invited stakeholders representing industry including sponsors, approved procedure design organisations (APDOs), general aviation, environmental bodies and community representatives were asked for their input.
+The content of the workshops was informed by the CAA discussions on where amendments could be made to the process or where further guidance could be provided.

-Our early engagement activities will be followed by a public engagement exercise which we plan to launch over the winter 2021/2022.
-This will provide all our stakeholders with 28-days in which to provide feedback on potential changes or amendments to the CAP1616 process, through an online survey.
+Our early engagement activities were followed by a public engagement exercise which was launched in November 2021.
+This provided all our stakeholders with 28-days in which to provide feedback on potential changes or amendments to the CAP1616 process, through an online survey.
 We thank those stakeholders who responded to our survey.
-The CAA have analysed all feedback received and we will publish an engagement summary report setting out our findings on the CAA’s engagement platform.
+The CAA have analysed all feedback received and will publish an engagement summary report setting out our findings on the CAA’s engagement platform.